 Although this monitor doesn't look quite as good in a dark room, it does perform better than most IPS monitors, so there shouldn't be any issues working late at night.
 Overall, this is a great monitor and an excellent choice for MacBook Pro owners.

-If you're looking for a simple monitor for occasional use, the LG 29UM69G-B is the best budget MacBook Pro monitor that we've tested so far.
+If you're looking for a simple monitor for occasional use, the LG 29UM69G-B is the best MacBook Pro monitor that we've tested so far in the budget category.
 It has a smaller, 29" screen, and a simpler 2560x1080 resolution, so it isn't as well-suited as the LG 32UD99-W or Dell U3818DW for multitasking.
 That said, it is a decent monitor overall.

 This monitor delivers mediocre picture quality, as it can't get very bright and has terrible black uniformity, but it has great accuracy with our pre-calibration settings and has an excellent SDR color gamut.